Deadly storms leave thousands without power along East Coast

 Breaking News Emails

 An 11-year-old girl in Newburgh, New York, was among the victims caught outside in the line of storms.
-Police said she and her mother were unloading their car when a gust of strong wind knocked a tree large onto the vehicle.
-The mother suffered minor injuries but the child was killed.
+Police said she and her mother were unloading their SUV when a gust of wind knocked a large tree onto the vehicle, killing the girl.
+The mother suffered minor injuries.

 "It kind of gave me a chill when I first saw it," witness Ramon Rodriguez told NBC New York of the accident.